-Students encountering academic difficulties at any time are encouraged to speak with their professors and teaching assistants.
+Students encountering academic difficulties at any time are encouraged to speak with their faculty and teaching assistants.

-A student is placed on academic probation when their quarter or cumulative grade point average is less than C+ (2.33) and the student has completed at least four full courses in the program, except in the case of Foundations courses (please see separate section on Foundations Probation, page 12).
+A student is placed on academic probation when their quarter or cumulative grade point average is less than C+ (2.33) and the student has completed at least four full courses in the program, except in the case of Foundations courses (please see separate section on Foundations Probation, page 11).
 The student remains on probation until their cumulative grade point average is at least 2.33.

 If a student fails to meet the minimum grade point average of 2.33 in two or more quarters once the quarter grades are posted (typically in the middle of the following quarter), the student may be placed on administrative leave of absence.
-If a student is placed on administrative leave, they have the option of completing that quarter, dropping the courses, and receiving a refund of tuition or withdrawing from the course.
-(Note that drops with full refunds may not be possible if students have received US federal loans.
-In these cases, the Student Life and Program Operations team will consult with Financial Aid to determine the appropriate process to follow.)
-Completing the quarter may require students to return to campus the following quarter for final exams.
-This is at the student's own expense.
+If a student is placed on administrative leave, they may have the option to petition to complete that quarter, or request an incomplete for the quarter.
+If student's petitions are unsuccessful, they will either be immediately placed onto administrative leave of absence, (meaning their current course registrations may be dropped and tuition may be refunded, or they receive Incompletes for those courses), or they may be allowed to finish their current quarter.
+Students may be required to return to campus the following quarter for final exams for courses they were allowed to continue in the previous quarter.
+This is at the students' own expense.